atfdark/serenote-digital-journal/README.md

 # 🌸 Serenote – Your Digital Journaling Companion

-A compassionate digital journaling app that helps you **track your thoughts, emotions, and personal growth** through beautiful, gamified experiences.
+Serenote is a compassionate digital journaling website that helps you reflect on your thoughts, emotions, and personal growth.
+It combines journaling, mood tracking, and gamified mindfulness through a beautiful Mood Garden.
+With customizable themes and insights, Serenote makes self-care simple, engaging, and emotionally rewarding.

 ---